craftson/spec/README.md

 on length; however, the length of the description should be reasonable (within 500 characters).
 Helps people to discover the package.

-- `"keywords"` - Array of strings.
-A list of keywords describing the package.
-Also aids people in discovering the package. -- _This may be unecessary bloat._

 - `"links"` - Object.
 Describes relevant links to the project.
 Each value of the array is a URI describing the location of a specific link.
 There are several recommended links to associate with the package: